pip-services/pip-services-docs/content/en/net/sqlserver/connect/sqlserver_connection.md

 #### GetConnection
-Gets the connection to an SQLServer database.
+Gets the connection to an SQL Server database.

 > `public` SqlConnection GetConnection()

-- **returns**: SqlConnection - connection to an SQLServer database.
+- **returns**: SqlConnection - connection to an SQL Server database.

 #### GetDatabaseName
-Gets the name of an SQLServer database.
+Gets the name of an SQL Server database.

 > `public` string GetDatabaseName()